harrycresswell/harry/content/writing/masking-email.md

 ## It’s all the same thing

-I mentioned the various terms out there.
-All attempting to make this technology approachable and descriptive.
+I mentioned the various terms out there, that all attempt to make this technology approachable and descriptive.

 From a technical perspective, creating email aliases is what this *is*.
 But the term “alias” doesn’t exactly describe what it *does*.
-That is unless you’re a real tech nerd and you know your stuff.
+That is unless you’re a tech nerd and you really know your stuff.

 To appeal to the broadest range of people, this technology needs a better sales pitch.
 And, there are several attempts to do that.